hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Windows 7, 8.x and 10

-1. Securely transfer `vpnclient.p12` to your computer, then import it into the "Computer account" certificate store.
+1. Securely transfer the generated `.p12` file to your computer, then import it into the "Computer account" certificate store.
 Make sure that the client cert is placed in "Personal -> Certificates", and the CA cert is placed in "Trusted Root Certification Authorities -> Certificates".

    Detailed instructions:
    https://wiki.strongswan.org/projects/strongswan/wiki/Win7Certs